microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/suppressImplicitAnyIndexErrors.md

 console.log(obj["foo"]);
 ```

-Using `suppressImplicitAnyIndexErrors` is quite a drastic approach, it is recommended that you consider using a `@ts-ignore` instead:
+Using `suppressImplicitAnyIndexErrors` is quite a drastic approach.
+It is recommended to use a `@ts-ignore` comment instead:

 ```ts twoslash
 // @noImplicitAny: true